entirelymagic/Design_Algorithms_in_Python/README.md

 3.2.
 Created a OOP implementation of a queue class based on lists.

-3.3 Solved Iosif Flavius problem using a queue
+3.3.
+Solved Iosif Flavius problem using a queue.

+## Chapter 4 - Undirected Graphs

+> After finishing this chapter the reader will be able to:
+> - identify concept characteristics(node, edge, grade, chain, cycle, partial graph etc)
+> - implement algorithms that shape information using structured data
+> - we go through a graph in height and width
+> - operate with generic types of graphs.

+4.1.
+Undirected graph